Cyclone (pinball)

 Cyclone is a pinball machine released by Williams Electronics in 1988.
 It features an amusement park theme, Coney Island, and was advertised with the slogan "It'll blow you away!".
 Ronald Reagan and Nancy Reagan both appear in the backglass shown riding the rollercoaster.

 Description

 Cyclone was the second machine from Williams, after Comet, depicting an amusement park.
 The game has no multiball, which is not typical for its era.
 The final game in the amusement park themed trilogy was Hurricane in 1991.

-A revolving mystery wheel is placed in the backbox - ranging from Zilch to 200k, Extra Ball, and Special.
-A ferris wheel one on the playfield carries the ball for a portion of its rotation.
+A revolving mystery wheel is placed in the backbox - with rewards ranging from Zilch to 200k added points, Extra Ball, and Special.
+A ferris wheel on the playfield sometimes carries the ball for a portion of its rotation.

 The playfield features boomerang, comet, spookhouse, and cyclone shots.
 Images on the moving ferris wheel depict a young couple kiss as it turns.
 The art on the side of the backbox features an asian type dragon and on the side of cabinet a carnival type design.

 Sound bites from the game were used in the song "Carousel" by the band Mr. Bungle on their self-titled album.

+The skillshot mechanism was patent protected.

+Reception

+At the AMOA awards Cyclone won the award for most played pinball game of 1989.